The Taiwanese economy is among the largest in the world and is underpinned by a reliable and efficient banking system.

 Taxes in Taiwan

-Expats staying in Taiwan will be subject to a withholding tax on their personal income for the first 183 days of their stay.
+Expats staying in Taiwan will be subject to a withholding tax of 18 percent on their personal income for the first 183 days of their stay.
 Thereafter, both their income derived in Taiwan as well as their worldwide income will be taxed according to a progressive scale.